cipherstash/encrypt-query-language/README.md

 ## Installation

-The simplest way to get up and running with EQL is to execute the install SQL file directly in your database.
+The simplest way to get up and running with EQL is to execute the install SQL file directly in your PostgreSQL database.

 1. Download the latest EQL install script: